China’s Wang meets Lavrov in Bali ahead of G20 talks

 “Both parties underlined the unacceptable nature of unilateral sanctions adopted by circumventing the UN.”

-US Secretary of State Antony Blinken will be in attendance and is set to hold bilateral talks with Wang on Saturday.
+US Secretary of State Antony Blinken arrived in Bali late on Thursday and will hold bilateral talks with Wang on Saturday.

 But he will shun a direct meeting with his Russian counterpart even though they are set for their first showdown since the outbreak of war in February.